 might notice whether the buildings all date from a certain time period or whether

 shop signs are in multiple languages.
 This particular neighborhood in Bronx,

 the Melrose neighborhood, has some outstanding things about the way it

 looks and its way of life that are worth highlighting.

 Did you know that the Melrose neighborhood has more

-Dominican and Puerto Rican ancestry people living in it than nearly
+African and Dominican ancestry people living in it than nearly

-this neighborhood's residents have Dominican ancestry and 27.1% have Puerto Rican ancestry.
+this neighborhood's residents have African ancestry and 18.9% have Dominican ancestry.

 speak African languages at home.
 While this may seem like a small percentage, it is higher